 And of course, her true motives she would never openly to anyone admit.

-A Narcissistic Mother sucks a life out her daughter and says straightforwardly: “I just want you dead!”
+A Narcissistic Mother sucks the life out her daughter and says straightforwardly: “I just want you dead!”

 Her daughter ends up with a long-lasting emotional trauma and a life of deep healing ahead.